Xen Kria SOM Starter Kits Support

 xl create -c guest0.cfg

-This will boot to root@ubuntu.
+This boots to root@ubuntu.

 To get out of DOMU, press ctrl-].